Dick Grayson - The Boy Wonder

 Tim and Dick

-Dick and Tim share a brotherly bond and were close from the start, for example he helped train Tim and was the only person who supported Tim when he wanted to become Robin.
+Dick and Tim share a brotherly bond and were close from the start, as Dick was the one who helped train him and the only person who supported Tim's decision to become Robin.
 Dick also developed pride in Tim from day one as he states in The New Titans:

 "You’ll make it Tim.
 You’re one of the best I’ve ever seen.
 One of the very best."

 Tim also mentioned several times that he sees Dick as his brother and friend.
 They felt that way even before Bruce adopted them both.
 When Dick briefly served as Batman during the Prodigal arc the two became even closer.
 Furthermore Dick is very protective over Tim.
 After the Joker pretended to kill Tim, Nightwing went out to revenge him.
 When he finally captured Joker, he beat him to death with his bare hands and didn't stop until he saw Tim and realised that was still alive.
 Nevertheless in the Resurrection of Ra’s Al Ghul arc they got into a fight when Tim wanted to use the Lazarus pit to bring back his father but they make up later as Tim realizes his fault.

 The second time their bond got shaken was in Batman: Battle for the Cowl once Dick takes over the mantle of Batman after the “death” of Bruce and makes Damian the fifth Robin.
 Tim feels betrayed and thinks Dick replaced him, but Dick explains him that he doesn’t views Tim as a sidekick but as a partner and an equal, they later reconcile when Tim returns home with the evidence that Bruce is still alive and that Ra's Al Ghul is preparing an attack on the Batman family.

 Jason and Dick